cn-uofbasel/p2p-basel/index.markdown

   * [NGI](https://ngi.eu/opencalls) (2025 is the last year before the program is discontinued)

-We have up to 3 complementary meals we can graciously offer to Bachelor/Master students that register in advance, otherwise students should bring their own lunch.
+We have up to 3 complementary meals we can graciously offer to Bachelor/Master students that register in advance, otherwise students should bring their own meal.

 ### -> Talks (Saturday February 1st and Sunday February 2nd Mornings)